damonallison/notes/linux/dnf.md

 $ dnf makecache

 # Removes all leaf packages which are not referenced and originally installed
-* as a dependency to another package.
+# as a dependency to another package.
 $ dnf autoremove

+// Check the local packagedb, producing any problems it finds.
+$ dnf check su
 ```

 ## Updating